Souradeep2304/Azure-Templates/Vnet Peering/README.md

 # Creating Peering Between 2 Existing Virtual Networks

 This template can be used inorder to deploy Vnet peering between two existing vnets.
+You can use the parameter.json file in order to use the default values for the template deployment.</br>
 ```You can use Vnet Template 1 <a href="" repository inorder to create the Vnets.```